 Good To Know: Cruelty-free, vegan

-10. La Roche Posay Retinol Face Serum With Vitamin B3
+9. La Roche Posay Retinol Face Serum With Vitamin B3

 Well, it doesn’t get any more anti-aging than retinol.
 It’s the ultimate ingredient to tackle wrinkles and fine lines head-on.
-The anti-aging serum utilizes encapsulated retinol to avoid irritating your skin.
+The drugstore anti-aging serum utilizes encapsulated retinol to avoid irritating your skin.
 Retinol boosts skin turnover and stimulates collagen production while niacinamide ensures brighter skin and an intact skin barrier resistant to retinol’s drying effects.

 So if your skin is familiar with retinol or if you have mature, aging skin and you’re looking for a niacinamide serum for wrinkles, you can try this multi-tasker.
 The oil-free, non-comedogenic formula also contains hyaluronic acid to hydrate.